isc-projects/kea/doc/sphinx/kea-messages.rst

 reasons why a lease was not assigned.
 One of them may be a case when all pools require packet to belong to certain classes and the incoming packet didn't belong to any of them.
-Another case where this information may be useful is to point out that the pool reserved to a given class has ran out of addresses.
+Another case where this information may be useful is to point out that the pool reserved to a given class has run out of addresses.
 When you see this message, you may consider checking your pool size and your classification definitions.